- Important Information about Procedures for Opening a New Account

 If two or more of you create this type of account, you own the account jointly with survivorship.
 Beneficiaries cannot withdraw unless: (1) all persons creating the account die, and (2) the beneficiary is then living.
 If two or more beneficiaries are named and survive the death of all persons creating the account, beneficiaries will own this account in equal shares, without right of survivorship.
 The person(s) creating either of these account types may: (1) change beneficiaries, (2) change account types, and (3) withdraw all or part of the account funds at any time.

-Earnings in the form of interest, dividends, or credits will be paid only on collected funds, unless otherwise provided by law or our policy.
-You represent that you have the authority to open and conduct business on this account on behalf of the entity.
-We may require the governing body of the entity opening the account to give us a separate authorization telling us who is authorized to act on its behalf.
+Earnings in the form of interest, dividends, or credits will be paid only on collected funds, unless otherwise provided by la or our policy.
+You represent that you have the authority to open and conduct business on this account on behalf of the entity We may require the governing body of the entity opening the account to give us a separate authorization telling us who is authorized to act on its behalf.
 We will honor the authorization until we actually receive written notice of a change from the governing body of the entity.

-Unless otherwise provided, the rules in this section cover stopping payment of items such as checks and drafts.
+The rules in this section cover stopping payment of items such as checks and drafts.
 Rules for stopping payment of other types of transfers of funds, such as consumer electronic fund transfers, may be established by law or our policy.
 If we have not disclosed these rules to you elsewhere, you may ask us about those rules.

 You may stop payment on any item drawn on your account whether you sign the item or not.
 Generally, if your stop-payment order is given to us in writing it is effective for six months.
-Your order will lapse after that time if you do not renew the order in writing before the end of the six-month period.
+Your order will lapse after that time if you do no renew the order in writing before the end of the six-month period.
 If the original stop-payment order was oral your stop-payment order will lapse after 14 calendar days if you do not confirm your order in writing within that time period.
-We are not obligated to notify you when a stop-payment order expires.
+WJ are not obligated to notify you when a stop-payment order expires.

-If you stop payment on an item and we incur any damages or expenses because of the stop payment, you agree to indemnify us for those damages or expenses, including attorneys’ fees.
-You assign to us all rights against the payee or any other holder of the item.
+If you stop payment on an item and we incur any damages or expenses because of the stop payment, you agree to indemnify us for those damages or expenses, including attorneys' fees.
+You assign to us all rights against the payee or any other hold of the item.
 You agree to cooperate with us in any legal actions that we may take against such persons.
 You should be aware that anyone holding the item may be entitled to enforce payment against you despite the stop-payment order.

 Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).